JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-discover-project.md

 Kotlin provides a bunch of predefined source sets.
 One of them is `commonMain`, which is present in all multiplatform projects and compiles to all declared targets.

-You interact with source sets as directories inside `src` in Kotlin Multiplatform projects:
+You interact with source sets as directories inside `src` in Kotlin Multiplatform projects.
+For example, a project with the `commonMain`, `iosMain`, and `jvmMain` source sets has the following structure:

 ![Shared sources](src-directory-diagram.png){width=350}